marioSilvestri3/capstone-objectives-1-2-3/README.md

 #### Objective 2 and 3 - Jupyter Notebooks in Google Colab

-When reviewing these two documents, you can click the 'Open in Colab' button to run the notebook in Google Cloud, without needing to install or run anything locally.
+When reviewing these two documents, click the 'Open in Colab' button to run the notebook in Google Cloud.
 Once in Collab, click the 'Connect' dropdown arrow, then click 'Connect to a hosted runtime'.
-Finally, click 'Runtime' in the top main menu, then 'Run all'.
+Finally, click 'Runtime' in the top menu bar, then 'Run all'.

 ---